When starting a business in Coeur d’ Alene, the most important decision is the type of Idaho legal structure you select for your company.

 The least complex structure in Coeur d’ Alene is the Sole Proprietorship, which typically involves just one individual who owns and operates the business.
 If you intend to work alone, this structure may be the way to go.

-The Coeur d’ Alene tax aspects of a Sole Proprietorship are appealing because the expenses and you’re income from the business are included on your personal income tax return, Form 1040.
+The Coeur d’ Alene tax aspects of a Sole Proprietorship are appealing because the expenses and your income from the business are included on your personal income tax return, Form 1040.
 Your profits and losses are recorded on a form called Schedule C, which is filed with your 1040.
 The “bottom-line amount” from Schedule C is then transferred to your personal tax return.

 If your business will be owned and operated by several individuals, then you should look at structuring your business as a partnership.
 Partnerships come in two varieties: general partnerships and limited partnerships.

 One of the major advantages of a partnership is that the partnership does not pay tax on its income but “passes through” any profits or losses to the individual partners.
 At tax time, the partnership must file a tax return (Form 1065) that reports its income and loss to the IRS.
 In addition, each partner reports his or her share of income and loss on Schedule K-1 of Form 1065.

 The corporate structure is more complex and cost more to operate than other business structures.
 A corporation is an independent legal entity, completely separate from its owners, and is required to comply with special regulations and tax requirements.

 The biggest benefit for a business owner is that the corporation’s debt is not considered that of its owners, so you are not putting your personal assets at risk.

 However, owners of the corporation pay a double tax on the business’s earnings.
 One strategy to help offset the double taxation issue is to pay some money out as salary to you and any other corporate shareholders who work for the company.
 A corporation is not required to pay tax on earnings paid as reasonable compensation, and it can deduct the payments as a business expense.